dawei6875797/Face-Aging-with-Identity-Preserved-Conditional-Generative-Adversarial-Networks/README.md

 ## 3. Testing on saved models
 Download the trained face aging model(https://1drv.ms/u/s!AlUWwwOcwDWobCqmuFyKGIt4qaA) and place models files in checkpoints/0_conv5_lsgan_transfer_g75_0.5f-4_a30.
-* Test images are in images/test, and some train images that belong to 11-20 age group are in images/train.
+* Test images are in images/test, and some training images that belong to 11-20 age group are in images/train.
 ```
 * Running the sript to get aged faces
     python test.py